 The fire department is authorized to require that open burning be immediately discontinued if smoke emissions are offensive to occupants of surrounding property or if the fire is determined to constitute a hazardous condition.
 Variations of any of the above rules will result in the immediate extinguishments of the fire.
 These and any other violations of the open burning laws could result in loss of the right to have recreational fires and also may cause a citation, with fines up to $150 or more, to be written.

 As temperature gets warmer, more residents become interested in spending time outdoors during the evening hours with recreational fires on personal property.
-The city then made it a point of duty to ensure that residents review the standard guidelines for having a recreational fire.
+The city then educate am remind residents of the standard guidelines for setting up a recreational fire.